 Older languages are more vulnerable to SQL injection assault.
-This is same with applications and sites that don’t get regular updates.
-Dealing with this sort of attacks is something for the experts, but being up to date in your cyber outfit is also advised.
+This is the same with applications and sites that don’t get regular updates.
+Dealing with this sort of attack is something for the experts, but being up to date in your cyber outfit is also advised.

-- Denial-of-Service – DoS attacks arise from mischievous persons channeling excessive traffic and extreme server requests at a website, and in the process halting its activities.
+- Denial-of-Service – DoS attacks arise from mischievous persons channeling excessive traffic and extreme server requests at a website and halting its activities.
 Enhancing server capacity and on-the-ground computing capacity can be of help.
 However, investing in digital solutions that can stop them is the best way out of the problem.

 Some Effective Solutions against Cyber Attack Threats

 Having seen some threats that your business is faced with, what can you do about them?
-In mentioning the threats, solution were mentioned in some instances, however you can find more ways to secure your concern below:
+In mentioning the threats, the solution was mentioned in some instances; however, you can find more ways to secure your concern below:

-Set up cyber security habits and policies with your staff.
+Set up cybersecurity habits and policies with your staff.
 To achieve this, there must be penalties for defaulting company’s security guidelines.
-Staff should be trained on these guidelines and made to know the importance of things as little as strong passwords.
+Staff should be trained on these guidelines and know the importance of things as little as strong passwords.

 Equip Internet Connection with Firewall Protection

 With a firewall program, outsiders are unable to access data from private networks.
 Make sure that a firewall is installed in the company’s operating system.
 Employees working from home should also have firewall installation in their system.

-As lots of internet activities happen on phones, the same should be applicable to phones.
-Firewalls, strong passwords and encrypting data should be some measures employees should adopt to safeguard data.
+As lots of internet activities happen on phones, the same should apply to phones.
+Firewalls, strong passwords, and encrypting data should be some measures employees should adopt to safeguard data.

 Secure WI-FI Networks

 Your business’s Wi-Fi network should be encrypted and hidden.
-Some of the things you can do is to password-protect it and to keep it from broadcasting the network name.
+Some of the things you can do are password-protecting it and keeping it from broadcasting the network name.
 PAM cybersecurity is one tool that helps you enforce passwords and access to the company network and resources.